 Awesome Rhyming Songs for Kids

-Again, these are some of my favorite rhyming songs for preschool kiddos.
+Again, these are some of my favorite rhyming songs for kids.
+I’ve used them with preschoolers, kindergartners, and elementary children.

 There are so many amazing artists out there, but the ones I’ve listed below are the consistent favorites with the children I’ve taught over the years.